craftcms/cms/docs/templating/global-variables.md

 ## `logoutUrl`

-The URL Craft uses to log users out, based on the [logoutPath](../config-settings.md#logoutpath) config setting.
+The URL Craft uses to log users out, based on the <config:logoutPath> config setting.
 Note that Craft will automatically redirect users to your homepage after going here; there’s no such thing as a “logout _page_”.

 ```twig
 {% if currentUser %}